Charles Sturt University

 Equity adjustments

 The Charles Sturt Educational Access Schemes (EAS) can help if you've experienced long-term educational disadvantage.
-EAS can also help if your educational performance has been affected by circumstances beyond their control during Year 11 and/or Year 12.
+EAS can also help if your educational performance has been affected by circumstances beyond your control during Year 11 and/or Year 12.
 A selection rank adjustment may help you meet admission requirements.

 Charles Sturt University access programs